-Eighty percent of our sales come from our core markets: Austria, Germany and Switzerland.
+85% of our sales come from our core markets: Austria, Germany and Switzerland.
 The remaining sales were made in Europe, North America and Australia.

-In view of our social responsibility it may be emphasised that 98.9% of our sales are made in countries that are in the highest quartile of the Human Freedom Index (HFI) and can thus be considered to be unobjectionable with regard to violating human rights.
+In view of our social responsibility it may be emphasised that 98.3% of our sales are made in countries that are in the highest quartile of the Human Freedom Index (HFI) and can thus be considered to be unobjectionable with regard to violating human rights.

-We obtain more than 89%, in terms of the purchasing value, of our goods and services from Austria, Germany and Italy.
+We obtain more than 91%, in terms of the purchasing value, of our goods and services from countries which rank in the two highest quartiles in the HFI.
+Over the next two years, their shares are to be raised to a similar magnitude as the sales.